Chisom83/Global_Store_TechrityProject/README.md

 - For each of these countries, the top 3 products by profit were identified using tooltips.

-2. Highest Average Shipping Cost (USA)
+2. Three subcategories with the highest Average Shipping Cost (USA)

 Insight:
-Heavier products like Tables, Bookcases, and Chairs incur higher shipping costs.
+   - Heavier products like Copiers, Machines and Tables incur higher shipping costs.
+> visualization:

+3. Least Average Profitable City in the United States

+Insight:
+   - Lancaster had low average profit despite that its order is above ten.
+   - Cities with discount rates above 0.16 showed reduced profitability and average profitability.

 3. Nigeria's Profitability (2014 vs Other African Countries)